nicsuzor/wikijuris/ausip/patent-registration.markdown

 ## Requirement 1: Manner of Manufacture (Patentable Subject Matter)

 In order to be a patentable invention, the invention must be a manner of manufacture. [^AUTOREPLACEDs6StatuteofMonopoliesENDREPLACE] Whilst the statute does not expressly outline what a manner of manufacture is, there are express provisions which state what the invention must not be, including contrary to law, harmful to trade or generally inconvenient.
-[^AUTOREPLACEDs6StatuteofMonopoliesENDREPLACE]: s 6 //Statute of Monopolies//
+[^AUTOREPLACEDs6StatuteofMonopoliesENDREPLACE]: s 6 _Statute of Monopolies_

 The meaning of manner of manufacture has been debated by the Australian High Court.
-In the case of //National Research Development Corporation v Commissioner of Patents// [^AUTOREPLACED1959102CLR252269ENDREPLACE] it was concluded that:
+In the case of _National Research Development Corporation v Commissioner of Patents_ [^AUTOREPLACED1959102CLR252269ENDREPLACE] it was concluded that:
 [^AUTOREPLACED1959102CLR252269ENDREPLACE]:  (1959) 102 CLR 252, [269]

->the correct inquiry to determine manner of manufacture is 'not into the meaning of a word so much as the breadth of the concept which the law has developed by its consideration of the text and purpose of the //Statute of Monopolies//.
+>the correct inquiry to determine manner of manufacture is 'not into the meaning of a word so much as the breadth of the concept which the law has developed by its consideration of the text and purpose of the _Statute of Monopolies_.

-**Video overview by Natalie McIntosh on[Manner of Manufacture](https://www.youtube.com/watch?v=NAU_p4ZDCsc).**
+**Video overview by Natalie McIntosh on[Manner of Manufacture](https:_www.youtube.com/watch?v=NAU_p4ZDCsc).**

-The //Patents Act 1990// (Cth) incorporates the guidelines for manner of manufacture within s 18.
-Pursuant to s18 of the //Act// an invention is to be a manner of manufacture within the meaning of s 6 of the //Statute of Monopolies//.
+The _Patents Act 1990_ (Cth) incorporates the guidelines for manner of manufacture within s 18.
+Pursuant to s18 of the _Act_ an invention is to be a manner of manufacture within the meaning of s 6 of the _Statute of Monopolies_.

 __